Camera Setup Dialog

 In STEM mode, there are some new controls, while other controls are omitted or disabled.
 The Processing and Shutter Mode radio buttons, and items related to dark references and dose are omitted.
 Positioning controls are disabled.
 Only the Quarter, Half, and Full area size buttons are shown, and they are disabled for DigiScan.
 Other new controls, or ones with changed meaning, are as follows:

 With DigiScan, selecting Continuous acquisition starts a continuous scan, which SerialEM periodically reads.
 Although DigiScan stops the scan whenever the image is being read out, this mode still presents an advantage because SerialEM can process an image (e.g., for Live FFT) during the next scan.
-For FEI STEM, Continuous just acquires single frames one after another, the same as for as CCD camera.
+For Thermo/FEI STEM, Continuous just acquires single frames one after another, the same as for a CCD camera.

-IIn STEM, 'binning' decreases the number of pixels acquired on each line and the number of lines of data.
-If total exposure time is kept the same, the pixel dwell time is increased by the square of the change in binning, so there is an increase in signal-to-noise ratio comparable to that achieved by binning on a CCD camera.
+In STEM, the usual 'binning' parameter is referred to here as 'sampling'; it decreases the number of pixels acquired on each line and the number of lines of data.
+If total exposure time is kept the same, the pixel dwell time is increased by the square of the change in sampling, so there is an increase in signal-to-noise ratio comparable to that achieved by binning on a CCD camera.